Asian Markets Sink As Pandemic Deaths Soar - UrduPoint

 Airlines have been hit particularly hard, with isolation measures shutting down routes and grounding fleets worldwide.

-Long-haul giant Emirates announced a two-week suspension of all passenger flights, following a UAE government directive.
+Long-haul giant Emirates announced a two-week suspension of all its passenger flights, following a UAE government directive.

 Singapore Airlines, meanwhile, said it would ground most of its fleet until the end of April.
 The carrier said it was facing the greatest challenge in its existence.